ulb-sachsen-anhalt/ulb-journal-saf/README.md

 #### *conf/config.ini*
 You need to create this file from the *conf/config.ini.example* by renaming it.
 All values are commented in the file.
-Values that need to be changed are marked with ~/&lt;>
+Values that need to be changed are marked with &lt;>

 #### *conf/config_meta.ini*